-There are many different types of management agreements you can choose from, so select the one that is most applicable to your business.
-Some examples of the different types of agreements you can access with Business-in-a-Box include a property management agreement, management services agreement, management and administrative services agreement, branch management agreement (to establish & manage), vendor management policy, IT systems & HR management services agreement, to name a few.
+There are various types of management agreements available, and you should select the one most suitable for your business.
+Business in a Box offers a wide range of management agreement templates, including property management agreement, management services agreement, management and administrative services agreement, branch management agreement (to establish & manage), vendor management policy, IT systems & HR management services agreement, and more.

 When the current agreed terms of the agreement come to an end, the two parties can then choose to discuss terms for renewal of the agreement as well.
 The two parties can choose to make changes to their previously agreed terms, or if the terms are deemed to be adequate for both parties, the Management Agreement can simply be renewed for another specified length of time on the current terms.

 During the length of this Management Agreement, the Company has to pay to the Manager a fee for its management services equivalent to a percentage of the Business's Gross Sales.
 This is also known as the Management Fee.

 The Management Fee must therefore be payable monthly in arrears.
 The Manager shall be compensated for all legitimate and necessary travel and other related costs in accordance with its duties under this agreement.
 The Manager shall provide the Company with statements and coupons on any costs on which compensation is sought.

 During the length of the current Management Agreement, the Manager shall have absolute control and jurisdiction to administer the Business on behalf of the Company.

 The Manager's jurisdiction, rights, roles, and obligations to the Company under this Agreement are quite comprehensive.
 Here is a detailed breakdown of all of the different things a manager can be involved in.